6 Relationship Traits That Show It’s Possible and Even Worthwhile to Move Past Infidelity

 1. You've always been honest with each other

-“Always” may feel like a stretch right now, particularly if you’ve been blindsided by the news of your partner stepping out of the confines of your relationship agreement.
-Trust will need to need to be rebuilt—there’s no doubt about that.
+"Always" may feel like a stretch right now, particularly if you've been shocked by the news of your partner stepping out of the confines of your relationship agreement.
+Trust will need to need to be rebuilt—there's no doubt about that.
 But if this event really feels uncharacteristic given your shared history, keep that in mind.

 "If you have a history of honesty, and you feel you've been able to trust one another in the past, one indiscretion doesn’t change that," says relationship therapist Tammy Nelson, PhD.
 "Someone’s character or personality doesn’t change so dramatically overnight.
 If you feel like this is a one-time fling, and you know they are still the same person you [committed to], give them a chance."